raul23/chatbots/README.rst

        </a>
      </div>

-  The full list of cities that are supported is:
+  The full list of cities that are supported (along with their shortcuts) is:

-  - Hong Kong
+  - Hong Kong: shorcuts are "h", "hk", "hkg", "hong", ""
-  - Johannesburg
+  - Johannesburg: shortcuts are "j", "jhb", "joburg", "johannes"
-  - London
+  - London: shortcuts are "l", "ldn", "lon"
-  - Madrid
+  - Madrid: shortcuts are "m", "mad"
-  - Toronto
+  - Toronto: shortcuts are "t", "tor"
-  - New York
+  - New York: shortcuts are "n", "ny"

   `:warning:`